zachporreca/zachporreca.github.io/_pages/teaching.md

 - "Professor Dean did a great job in making the course material understanding to those who may not understand.
 (He) did a great job breaking down the course content in a relatively easy to understand way."
 - "(James) is good at explaining materials and related practical assignments.
 Great communicator, listener and motivating instructor."
 - "(James) was very nice and created a learning environment where I was not stressed or cramming everything in."
+- "His classes were very informative and fun to watch.
+It really takes a special person to make econ fun and he did a very good job."

 ## As Teaching Assistant